FAQ

 If you have a question not covered below, please contact our team directly with your enquiry.

-Speech pathologists are trained to assess and provide therapy for children who may experience communication difficulties.
-The disorders could be related to language, socialising, communicating with other people, speaking, listening, writing, reading, swallowing, and even using your voice.
+Speech pathologists are trained to assess and provide therapy for children who experience communication difficulties, including speech sounds, language, socialising, writing, reading, swallowing, and even using your voice.
 It’s never too early to ask questions or seek advice.
 Speech pathology may be beneficial if:

 • you or others have difficulty understanding your child’s speech